ElectionDataAnalysis/electiondata/docs/User_Guide.md

  * source
  * note (optional)
  * aux_data_dir (optional -- use it if your files have all have the same auxiliary data files, which might never happen in practice)

+### Error reporting
+System errors will be printed as the system runs.

+Fatal errors related to the jurisdiction or the munger will be noted in a file `*.errors` named after the results `*.ini` file.

+Even when the upload has worked, there may be warnings about lines not loaded.
+The system will ignore lines that cannot be munged.
+For example, the only contests whose results are uploaded will be those in the `CandidateContest.txt` or `BallotMeasureContest.txt` files that are correctly described in `dictionary.txt`.

+If there are no errors, the results and their `.ini` files will be moved to the archive directory specified in `run_time.ini`.
+Any warnings for the `*.ini` will be saved in the archive directory in a file `*.warn`.

 ## Pull Data
 The Analyzer class uses parameters in the file `run_time.ini`, which should be in the directory from which you are running the program.
 This class has a number of functions that allow you to aggregate the data for analysis purposes.
 For example, running the `.top_counts()` function exports files into your rollup directory which with counts summed up at a particular reporting unit level.
 This function expects 4 arguments: the election, the jurisdiction, the reporting unit level at which the aggregation will occur, and a boolean variable indicating whether you would like the data aggregated by vote count type.
 For example: